-Earn Your Bachelor of Arts Degree in Christian Studies Online
+Earn Your Bachelor of Arts Degree in Christian Studies Degree Online or On-Campus

 Do you feel called to share your love of Christ with others?
-Learn how to become an effective communicator and an inspiring servant leader when you enroll in the Bachelor of Arts in Christian Studies program at Grand Canyon University.
-This Christian studies degree provides a framework of foundational knowledge in biblical studies, theology, philosophy and Christian history.
+Learn how to become an effective communicator and an inspiring servant leader when you enroll in the Bachelor of Arts in Christian Studies degree program at Grand Canyon University.
+This Christian studies major program provides a framework of foundational knowledge in biblical studies, theology, philosophy and Christian history.

-Gain the Skills to Minister Effectively in the Christian Studies BA Program
+Gain the Skills to Minister Effectively in the Christian Studies Degree Program

-Prepare to turn your calling into a career with a bachelor’s degree in Christian studies, offered online by GCU.
+Prepare to turn your calling into a career with a Christian studies bachelor’s degree, offered both online and on-campus by GCU.
 Explore Christian discipleship and develop a firm understanding of the major teachings of the Christian faith.
 Study other worldviews and world religions from the perspective of the Christian faith.

 GCU strives to graduate students who are competent communicators and accomplished critical thinkers, capable of sharing the word of God with a variety of audiences.
 In courses such as Old Testament Survey, New Testament Survey, Pentateuch, Christian Character Formation and Christian Theology I, you will acquire the following core competencies: